joseeden/All-Things-DevOps/pages/030-Security/002-Security-Principles.md

 - Specific tasks like patching and security practices are part of due care.
 - *Reference:* ISC2 Study Guide, Chapter 1, Module 5.

+## Collusion

+Collusion occurs when two or more individuals work together to circumvent the segregation of duties for fraudulent purposes.

 ----------------------------------------------